fscatox/socv-step1/README.md

       the driver and the monitor.
 It collects the expected and actual DUT's reponses, then it performs a comparison check.
     - [`src/tb/BaseEnvironment.sv`](./src/tb/BaseEnvironment.sv) - The environment encapsulates all
       the blocks of the layered testbench.
-It simulates evrything that is not inside the DUT, making it possible to run a certain testbench program via:
+It simulates everything that is not inside the DUT, making it possible to run a certain testbench program via:
       - `build()`.
 This method is left to be implemented by child classes.
 It shall build the environment, which encompasses the allocation of the transactors, the instantiation of the callbacks and their registration with both the scoreboard and the coverage class.
       - `run()`.
 Generator, Driver and Monitor classes are run in their own threads.
 A timeout block prevents the simulation to hang in case of errors.
       - `wrap_up()`.
 Prints statistic of the current run: number of errors and the total functional coverage.

     - [`src/tb/alu`](./src/tb/alu) - **Additional testbench sources for the alu**
         - [`src/tb/alu/walu_pkg.sv`](./src/tb/alu/walu_pkg.sv) - Data types and configuration
           parameters for the SystemVerilog wrapper of the VHDL alu under test.
         - [`src/tb/alu/alu_if.sv`](./src/tb/alu/alu_if.sv) - The interface encapsulates
           connectivity and synchronization between the DUT and the testbench environment.
-Race conditions are prevented by means of clocking blocks.
         - [`src/tb/alu/alu_if.svh`](./src/tb/alu/alu_if.svh) - `alu_if`-related type declarations.
         - [`src/tb/alu/walu.sv`](./src/tb/alu/walu.sv) - Wrapper for the ALU described in the VHDL entity `alu`.